seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 877 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 878 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 871+6=877
+//// 872+6=878

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 77 (2025, Monday, January 27th at 07:01 pm PST)
+//// File version: 78 (2025, Tuesday, January 28th at 03:40 pm PST)
-//// Line count (including blank lines and compiler line): 936
+//// Line count (including blank lines and compiler line): 937

 //// ----------------------------------------------------- \\\\